MacDill Air Force Base: 15th Tactical Fighter Wing

 On 17 April 1962, the 15th Tactical Fighter Wing was activated at MacDill and assigned to 9th Air Force.
-Initially equipped with the F-84F Thunderjet, in 1964 the 15th TFW subsequently upgraded to the tail-coded McDonnell-Douglas F-4C Phantom II.
+Initially equipped with the F-84F Thunderjet, in 1964 the 15th TFW upgraded to the tail-coded McDonnell-Douglas F-4C Phantom II.
 In 1970, U.S. Strike Command was renamed United States Readiness Command.

 Cuban Missile Crisis

-They were to also press napalm and rocket attacks against surface-to-air missile sites at Mariel and Sagua La Grande, as well as the airfields at Santa Clara, Los Banos, and San Julien.
+From MacDill, there were planned napalm and rocket attacks against surface-to-air missile sites at Mariel and Sagua La Grande, as well as the airfields at Santa Clara, Los Banos, and San Julien.

 1st Tactical Fighter Wing

-McDonnell F-4E-31-MC Phantom II, AF Ser.
-No. 66-0295 of the 94th TFS.
+A McDonnell F-4E-31-MC Phantom II of the 94th TFS.

-Martin B-57G-MA, AF Ser.
-No. 53-3877 of the 4530th CCTS.
+A Martin B-57G-MA of the 4530th CCTS.

 On 10 January 1970, the 1st Tactical Fighter Wing was reassigned without personnel or equipment to MacDill.
 In 1972, the 1st TFW standardized all of its aircraft with the common wing tail code "FF".